 The Bottom Line

 The Reynolds family didn't use any tricks or loopholes.
-They simply did what 78% of Americans never do: shopped around, asked questions, and re-evaluated their coverage from scratch.
+They simply did what 78% of people never do: shopped around, asked questions, and re-evaluated their coverage from scratch.
 Most US households can find at least $500-$1,500 in annual savings using these same five steps.